Best Practices for Phishing Prevention at UT Health San Antonio

 - A contact telephone number; use this number to validate the message

-The examples above has been watermarked to keep them from being copied and used in a phish.
+The examples above have been watermarked to keep them from being copied and used in a phish.

 Many phishing messages claim to come from the "IT Help Desk".
 The official name of the department is "IMS Service Desk", as shown in Example 1.
 Example 2 shows a signature block sent on behalf of the Information Security Office.